rosette-api/ruby/README.md

 ---

 ### Summary
-Ruby binding for the Rosette API may be in the works.
-In the meantime, this repository provides Ruby script examples for each of the supported Rosette API endpoints.
+This repository provides Ruby script examples for each of the supported Rosette API endpoints.

 ### Basic Usage